 A tenant rep’s main objective is to extract savings and secure flexibility for their tenants.
 One way that they do that is to create heated competition between landlords by:

-Even if you have your heart set on lease renewal, a tenant advocate will still explore market options to create competition and the impression that your landlord could lose you.
+Even if you have your heart set on lease renewal, a tenant advocate will still explore market options to create competition and ensure a back up option.
 That’s because landlords will go to lengths to retain sitting tenants and secure new tenants.
 So, if they're left thinking that you're looking at multiple properties with a tenant rep, they’ll be more willing to negotiate the asking rate, flexible lease terms, a greater incentive or tenant-centric clauses.

 Tenant CS is a tenant rep company that caters to companies across Australia, Singapore and the greater Asia-Pacific region.
 We have offices at the heart of the Sydney CBD and in Melbourne and Singapore.